hoedown/node-hoedown/README.md

 ## It's secure

 Hoedown is all about security.
-It has been extensively tested to make sure it won't crash under any input.
+It has been extensively tested to make sure it won't crash or leak under any input.
 If you believe you have found a vulnerability, [report it there][Hoedown bugs].

+That said, the HTML produced by Hoedown is *not* secure.
+Unless you're using the `ESCAPE` or `SKIP_HTML` flags, you should really consider sanitizing the HTML.

 ## No custom renderers?